php/php-windows-builder/README.md

 ## Build a PHP extension

-Build a PHP extension for a specific version.
+Build a specific version of a PHP extension.

 ```yaml
 - name: Build the extension